-There is a distinct trend (Feb 05) of local council sites creating directories of, or links to, voluntary organisations.
-Some are doing this through county wide sites, others are adding facilites to find funding (and not just council grants) - this usually requires user registration.
-We give a few below - more grantnet and open4community sites can be found by searching Google etc.
+There was a trend (2005) of local council sites creating directories of, or links to, voluntary organisations.
+Some are doing this through county wide sites, others adding facilites to find funding (and not just council grants) - this usually requires user registration.
+More sites run by open4community and the like can be found by searching Google etc.

 - Hampshire and Isle of Wight e.volve Directory of community organisations and services (May 2013).

 Often set up in response to the previous 'regional agenda', so soem may be struggling.
 Our Lobbying page has government regional offices and sector links to regional assemblies, including London.